Information and discussion on all aspects of British photographic history

 FORMAT13 will bring the busiest and most ambitious programme of exhibitions and events planned yet.
 To help realise this we are looking to form a first-class team of volunteers to help us setup and deliver the festival.

-FORMAT’s success relies on the enthusiasm and hard work of a group of committed volunteers.…Continue
+FORMAT’s success relies on the enthusiasm and hard work of a group of committed volunteers.
+FORMAT13 offers volunteers the invaluable experience of…Continue

 Added by Michael Pritchard on December 22, 2012 at 8:57 — No Comments

 Museums Journal reports that the National Media Museum, Bradford, has made cuts of about £250,000 in the first phase of its review of spending, which is due to complete at the end of January.
-Direct changes have been made to 35 roles and nine members of staff have taken voluntary…Continue
+Direct changes have been made to 35 roles and nine members of staff have taken voluntary redundancy.
+The roles reorganised so far were from: collections; public…Continue

 Added by Michael Pritchard on December 19, 2012 at 20:00 — No Comments